Gluten Free Products

 ;

-from the diet can result in a deficiency of some nutrients (fiber, iron, calcium and folate).
+(fiber, iron, calcium and folate).
 Specialised gluten-free foods can help to compensate for nutritional deficiencies which can result from a gluten-free diet.

 Commitment to the highest quality and safety standards